 Review Summary: He only loves those things because he loves to see them break

-is a lost masterpiece of grunge/alternative rock.
-The potency of “Asking for It” alone is wounding when Love cries “If you live through this with me, I swear that I will die for you,” and even if it seems contingent to and dependent on the material surrounding it, I ache to this album.
-My cat cries to this album.
-The CD of Nirvana's In Utero
+Love cries “If you live through this with me, I swear that I will die for you,” and even if it seems contingent to and dependent on the material surrounding it, my cat cries to this album in unison with her.